lanni lantto / the REdesigner

 • “EcoDivas TV Upcycle Lab for Kids”, 2013 Green Festival LA • “What is Upcycle Fashion Design”, Fashion Institute of Design & Merchandising, Los Angeles • “Career Futures in Eco-Fashion Design”, LSCP, Northern Michigan University • “Upcycle It!
 How to Redesign Your Wardrobe”, Community Education, Arts & Culture Center • “Bloomers and Corsets: The History of Women’s Restrictive Fashion”, MRHM, Michigan • “Planning for Success: Entrepreneurial Business in Eco-Fashion”, ArtServe Michigan • “Women as Peacemakers”, 22nd Gender in Society Conference, England • “Feminist Peace Theory”, 3rd Int’l Women’s Peace Conference, Texas • Lecturer in Women’s Studies/Political Science, Ithaca College & Wells College, NY • Nation-wide Political Public Speaking Tour, Cross-Country United States

 • 2012 Top 5 Green Finalist fffashion Awards • Ethical Fashion Forum’s October 2009 ‘Most Inspiring New Designer’

-• Member of Fashion Takes Action (Canada) 2013 • UN Women United Nations Entity for Gender Equality and the Empowerment of Women LA Chapter • Women Helping Humanity Entrepreneurs • Fashion Revolution Day U.S. Promoter • Green Lifestyle Network Eco-Fashion & Beauty Committee • Written article for Eco Fashion World
+• Member of Fashion Takes Action (Canada) 2013 • UN Women United Nations Entity for Gender Equality and the Empowerment of Women LA Chapter • Women Helping Humanity Entrepreneurs • Fashion Revolution Day U.S. Steering Board L.A.
+Representative • Green Lifestyle Network Eco-Fashion & Beauty Committee • Contributing Writer for Eco Fashion World